mr-lovalova/datapipeline/README.md

 ```

 - `scaler.pkl` is a pickled standard scaler fitted on the requested split.
-- `schema.json` (from the `vector_schema` task) enumerates the discovered feature/target identifiers (including partitions), their kinds (scalar/list), and cadence hints used to enforce ordering downstream.
+- `schema.json` (from the `schema` task) enumerates the discovered feature/target identifiers (including partitions), their kinds (scalar/list), and cadence hints used to enforce ordering downstream.
-  - Configure the `vector_schema` build task (see `builds/schema.yaml`) to choose a global cadence strategy (currently `max`).
+  - Configure the `schema` task to choose a cadence strategy (currently `max`).
 Per-feature overrides will be added later; for now every list-valued feature records the max observed length as its enforcement target.
 - `schema.metadata.json` (from the optional `metadata` task) captures heavier statistics—present/null counts, inferred value types, list-length histograms, etc. Enable it when you need coverage diagnostics without reprocessing raw vectors.
+- Command tasks (`kind: serve`) live alongside artifact tasks; `jerry serve` reads them directly.
 - Shared run/build defaults (visuals/progress/log level/build mode) live in `jerry.yaml`.

 ---